niklasf/shakmaty/README.md

   - Fix (impossible) Crazyhouse insufficient material.
   - Fix (impossible) castling rights of exploded king in Atomic chess.
 * 0.16.0
-  - Updated `arrayvec` to 0.5.x, which comes with significant performance improvements.
+  - Update `arrayvec` to 0.5.x, which comes with significant performance improvements.
   - The default `Giveaway` position now has castling rights.
 * 0.15.3